Man arrested after Sunderland dog attack

 A man has been arrested after another man was seriously injured in a dog in Sunderland, Northumbria Police said.

-The force said it received a report of a dog attack at an address in Maple Terrace in Shiney Row, Sunderland, at around 6.55pm.
+The force said it received a report of an attack at an address in Maple Terrace in Shiney Row, Sunderland, at around 6.55pm.

 A man in his 50s was taken to hospital with serious injuries.